cair/TextUnderstandingTsetlinMachine/README.md

 * Optimize code base further.

 ## Citation
-Please cite the relevant Tsetlin Machine arXiv papers if you use the Tsetlin Machie in your work:
+Please cite the relevant Tsetlin Machine arXiv papers if you use the Tsetlin Machine in your work:

 @article{granmo2018tsetlin,
 title={The Tsetlin Machine-A Game Theoretic Bandit Driven Approach to Optimal Pattern Recognition with Propositional Logic},